Pooja0210/meal_info-project0-/README.md

+# meal_info-project0-description-

-# meal_info-project0-
+# Database Usage

-Using MongoDB for NOSQL database
+Using MongoDB for NOSQL database and mysql for relational database

 These are the following MongoDB commands that i am using in this project0:- 1.insert_one()